spacemeshos/docs/docs/start/smesher/post_1n.md

    migration.
 Make sure that all nodes _were_ running the latest version of Spacemesh newer or equal 1.4.0.
 This is crucial to avoid any potential issues with the migration process.
 Nodes that were running 1.3.x series **only** cannot be migrated directly.
-2. Rename your source node's `identity.key` file to a more descriptive name, such as `my_super_secret_key.key`.
+2. Rename your source node's `local.key` file to a more descriptive name, such as `my_super_secret_key.key`.
 This naming convention is for your convenience only.
-Ensure that on the target node, there is no file named `identity.key`.
+Ensure that on the target node, there is no file named `local.key`.
 3. In the go-spacemesh release you'll find `merge-nodes` tool.
 It's a tool that allows you to merge two or more nodes into one.
 Currently, it assumes all or nothing during merging.